 - 33414 (Wellington)

 - 33412 (Acreage)

 - 33449 Wellington (Lake Worth Road & West of 441 Lake Worth)

 - 33467 Western Lake Worth (West of the Turnpike ONLY)

 Parents must upload or drop off the following information before thier application can be processed:

-- 2019 FSA Results or a Standardized Assessment Score (SAS) if applying for 4th or 5th grade
+- 2019 FSA Results or a Standardized Assessment Score (SAS) if applying for 5th grade

 - After students are placed via our lottery and accepted to fill all open seats, the remaining student names are placed on a waitlist until a seat becomes available.

 - All student addresses may be verified

 Kindergarten Roundup: March 6, 2021 10:00 AM